ros2/ros2_documentation/source/Contributing-To-ROS.rst

 Reviewing a pull request involves carefully checking proposed changes to make sure they are correct, well written, and do not introduce issues.
 Anyone can review a pull request.
 If you are a beginner, reviewing a pull request is a great way to learn the codebase and ask questions where something is unclear.
 If you are a more experienced developer, you can contribute by identifying performance or security issues and ensuring overall code quality.

 **Ready to contribute?**

-* Review your first pull request: <Placeholder link to new "Reviewing a pull request" article>
+1. Familiarize your with how to review a pull request. :ref:`See Reviewing a pull request <reviewing-a-pull-request>`

+2. Pick an issue from the pull request list: `Pull request list <https://github.com/ros2/ros2_documentation/pulls>`_

 Contribute to QA
 ~~~~~~~~~~~~~~~~~